nyarly/blog/_drafts/semantic-versioning-in-reverse.md

 I was really confused by the access keywords.
-I think everyone plays with trivia about what the difference is between `public` and `protected` is, but the really pointed question is: what are they _for?_
+I think everyone plays with trivia about what the difference is between `public` and `protected` is, (like, in Java,
+`protected` is defined in relationship to _packages_, but `private` is in relationship to classes, or something like that.)
+What the access keywords _mean_ is one question.
+(With different answers in different languages.)
+(Ruby:
+`protected` means "defined by a superclass"
+`private` means "only with an implicit receiver".)

+But the really pointed question is: what are they _for?_
 I habored this understanding that they were somehow defensive - that `private` methods were somehow "more secure" than `public` ones.
+In retrospect,
+the idea is laughable,
+but I'm pretty sure I wasn't alone.

 Later, relying on Rubydoc to browse code,
 I was frequently frustrated by other people using `private`,